marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/m32c-function-attributes.rst

 .. index:: fast_interrupt function attribute, M32C

-.. gcc-attr:: fast_interrupt
+.. m32c-fn-attr:: fast_interrupt

   Use this attribute on the M32C port to indicate that the specified function is a fast interrupt handler.
-This is just like the :gcc-attr:`interrupt` attribute, except that ``freit`` is used to return instead of ``reit``.
+This is just like the :m32c-fn-attr:`interrupt` attribute, except that ``freit`` is used to return instead of ``reit``.

 .. index:: function_vector function attribute, M16C/M32C

-.. gcc-attr:: function_vector
+.. m32c-fn-attr:: function_vector

-  On M16C/M32C targets, the :gcc-attr:`function_vector` attribute declares a special page subroutine call function.
+  On M16C/M32C targets, the :m32c-fn-attr:`function_vector` attribute declares a special page subroutine call function.
 Use of this attribute reduces the code size by 2 bytes for each call generated to the subroutine.
 The argument to the attribute is the vector number entry